Department of Oceanography

 Degrees

 Degrees of Master of Science and Doctor of Philosophy are offered in oceanography.
-The department also offers the Master of Ocean Science and Technology (MOST) non-thesis professional degree.
+The department also offers the Master of Ocean Science and Technology (MOST) non-thesis master's degree.

 The Department of Oceanography has combined 5-year Bachelor's/ MOST Programs in conjunction with Environmental Geosciences, Atmospheric Sciences, Geology, and Oceanography.
 These combined programs offer motivated and exceptional students the opportunity to achieve aspirations in an efficient program at Texas A&M, completing a Bachelor's degree in one of these majors: Environmental Geosciences (BS), Meteorology (BS), Geology (BS), Oceanography (BS) and the Master of Ocean Science and Technology degree in 5 years.
 There are six credit hours used for dual credit in this program.
 There is a total of 150 hours of coursework.
 The concurrent degree program enables these motivated students to coordinate the required BS coursework (114 undergraduate credit hours plus 6 dual credit graduate courses) and MOST coursework (36 credit hours including the 6 dual credit graduate courses) to complete the required credit hours for each degree without diminishing scope or quality of work within 5 years.